datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 ### 1. The default OS which Grub will always chose to boot first.

-When you see your Grub boot menu, from the top down will all the entries.
+All the entries (lines) are indexed.
 The order will start with 0 for the first entry, 1 for the second and so on..

-To specify the default boot entry change the line below:
+To specify the default OS change the line below:
 ```
 GRUB_DEFAULT=0
 ```
-This mean I am choosing the first entry as default.
+This mean I am choosing the first OS as default.

 ### 2. Hide Grub menu (only if you mainly use one OS on your boot menu)